dominikh/go-tools/staticcheck/README.md

   false.
 - Detect irrelevant variable assignments.
 - Detect irrelevant assignments to struct fields.
+- Detect loops where the condition variable doesn't change between iterations.
+This is often the case when incrementing the wrong loop variable.
 - Detects always true/always false comparisons involving unsigned integers and 0.